Pyroheart/JS_games/Puzzle_Game/README.txt

-2 - The shuffle must be really random, that is to say, link each pieces to the puzzled image drawn
+2 - The shuffle must be really random, that is to say, link each pieces to the puzzled image drawn -> Pieces are now  randomly shuffling and also scaling, the end is nearby

 ///////////////////// to the organization / global improvements /////////////////////